4.6. covid19_stats.engine.viz2 module

 inc_data (dict) – the data for incidence of COVID-19 cases and deaths for a given geographical region.
 See

-for the format of the output data.type_disp – if
+get_incident_datafor the format of the output data.type_disp – if

-.dirname (str) – the directory into which to save the MP4 movie file, and optionally a zip archive of the PNG image files used to create the MP4 movie.
+cases, then show cumulative COVID-19 cases.
+Ifdeaths, then show cumulative COVID-19 deaths.
+Can only becasesordeaths.dirname (str) – the directory into which to save the MP4 movie file, and optionally a zip archive of the PNG image files used to create the MP4 movie.
 The default is the current working directory.

 save_imgfiles (bool) – if

-, then will create a zip archive of the PNG image files used to create the MP4 movie.
-Its full name is<dirname>/covid19_7day_<prefix>_<type_disp>_LATEST_imagefiles.zip
+True, then will create a zip archive of the PNG image files used to create the MP4 movie.
+Its full name is<dirname>/covid19_7day_<prefix>_<type_disp>_LATEST_imagefiles.zip.<dirname>is the directory to save the MP4 file,<prefix>is the region name prefix (for examplenycfor the NYC metro area) located ininc_data['prefix'], and<type_disp>is eithercasesordeath.
+The default isFalse.

 - Returns: